-The committee is comprised of: the Head of Operations as Chair; the Chief Actuary; the Chief Risk Officer; the Compliance Manager; the Chief Financial Officer; the Head of Operations; the Company Secretary; the Information Security Officer; and data owners (as required).
+The committee is comprised of: the Information Security Officer as Chair; Chief Actuary; Chief Risk Officer, Company Secretary (Co Sec); IT Architect, Chief Financial Officer; IT & Change Director; Compliance Manager; Data Quality Manager; and data owners (as required).

 The committee meets at least four times a year.